-Franklin Canyon Park: A Complete Guide
+Franklin Canyon Park: A Hidden Gem in Los Angeles

 The land has been a park since 1981 when the National Park Service bought it from the Doheny family; earlier than that, it was a cattle ranch for almost 50 years.
 The land is presently managed through the Mountains Recreation and Conservation Authority.